Josverl/micropython-stubs/tests/quality_tests/readme.md

 ## Caching of packages

-In order to reducte the time needed to run the tests of the snippets, we cache the packages in the `.pytest_cache` folder. this makes use of the `pytest_cache` plugin : https://pypi.org/project/pytest-cache/
+In order to reduce the time needed to run the tests of the snippets, we cache the packages in the `.pytest_cache` folder. this makes use of the `pytest_cache` plugin : https://pypi.org/project/pytest-cache/

 The cache lifetime for each package is 24 hours, after which it will be re-downloaded.